Vamsi0069/Interview-Question/Non techincal /Manager round interview questions.md

 ###  Strengths

-* Quick learner and adaptable to new technologies
+* Quick learner and adaptable to new technologies  - MUST BE ABLE TO JUSTIFY WITH SOME EXAMPLE IF THEY ASK
-* Strong foundation in Linux and scripting
-* Proactive team player who believes in knowledge sharing
+* Proactive team player who believes in knowledge sharing - MUST BE ABLE TO JUSTIFY WITH SOME EXAMPLE IF THEY ASK
-* Strong focus on automation and optimization

 ###  Weakness